Grounded Misunderstandings in Asymmetric Dialogue: A Perspectivist Annotation Scheme for MapTask: Discussion

-To analyze how understanding evolves across repeated references to the same landmark, we extracted reference chains—sequences of reference expressions targeting the same landmark \verb|mtlm| within a dialogue.
-Across 128 dialogues, we identified 1,665 reference chains with a mean length of 6.89 references per landmark (range: 1–70).
+To analyze how understanding evolves across repeated references to the same landmark, we extracted \emph{reference chains}—sequences of reference expressions targeting the same landmark (same \verb|mtlm|) within a dialogue.
+Across 128 dialogues, we identified 1,665 reference chains with a mean length of 6.89 REs per landmark (range: 1–70).

 The length of these chains partly reflects how persistently participants negotiate understanding of landmarks and use these landmarks to generate spatial descriptions.
 Table~\ref{tab:chain_length_by_type} summarizes chain lengths by discrepancy type.
 Lexical variants yield the longest chains on average (10.7 references), as participants often need multiple turns to resolve naming mismatches and confirm shared understanding.
-Landmarks with no discrepancy generate the second longest chains, while existence discrepancies yield the shortest.
-Combined with our observations, this suggests that existence discrepancies are usually quickly ruled out as reference anchors when participants realize the landmark is absent from one map, whereas references to non-discrepant landmarks persist longer because they support iterative spatial description and navigation coordination, aligning with \cite{viethen2011generating,reitter2014alignment}'s findings.
+Landmarks with no discrepancy generate the second longest chains on average, while existence discrepancies yield the shortest.
+This suggests that existence discrepancies are usually quickly ruled out as reference anchors when participants realize the landmark is absent from one map, whereas references to non-discrepant landmarks persist longer because they support iterative spatial description and navigation coordination, aligning with previous findings~\cite{viethen2011generating,reitter2014alignment}.